Everything your pet care business website should include.

 9. Jobs Page

-If your business is currently hiring or contracting pet sitters, you should have a dedicated page on your site where job seekers can learn about working for your company and submit an application.
+If your business is currently hiring or contracting pet sitters, a dedicated page on your site is the perfect place for job seekers to learn about working with your company and submit an application.

 10. Contact Page

-Last but not least, every website needs a Contact Us page.
-On this page, have a contact form that prospective clients can fill out and list your business’s office hours, phone number, email address, and any other ways people can get in touch with you.
-Also, be sure to let prospective clients know how soon they can expect to hear back from you after emailing or submitting a contact form.
+Last but not least, every website needs a Contact page.
+Include a contact form that prospective clients can fill out, along with your business’s office hours, phone number, email address, and any other ways people can get in touch with you.
+Be sure to let prospective clients know how soon they can expect to hear back after emailing or submitting the form.

 Summary

-Every website is going to look a little different, but think about the information you usually look for when booking new services online.
-Keep your potential customers in mind and provide them with a user-friendly experience — the most important information should be easy to find.
-Offer lots of opportunities to get in touch with you and book services.
-Also, don't forget to have some fun!
+Every website will look different to match your individual style, but think about the information you usually look for when booking new services online.
+Keep your potential customers in mind and provide them with a user-friendly experience—the most important information should be easy to find.
+Offer plenty of opportunities for visitors to get in touch with you and book services.
+Also, don’t forget to have some fun with it!
 Your website is a place to share your story and your personality.

 Happy Sitting!